MicrosoftDocs/azure-docs/articles/azure-maps/drawing-requirements.md

 Name a zone by creating a text object in the ZoneLabel layer, and placing the text object inside the bounds of the zone.
 For more information, see [ZoneLabel layer](#zonelabel-layer).

-You can see an example of the Zone layer in the [sample drawing package](https://github.com/Azure-Samples/am-creator-indoor-data-examples).
+You can see an example of the Zone layer in the [sample drawing package].

 ### UnitLabel layer